-The school year is about to start, or has started, for many teachers across the United States.
+The school year is about to start for many teachers across the United States.
 As bulletin boards go up, desks are arranged, and materials are gathered, teachers are preparing for another year with their students.
 Social studies teachers are looking at curriculum and tweaking lessons.
 But there are some key ideas and concepts that social studies teachers have to be thinking about as well.

 We have come up with our top 5 back to school tips for social studies teachers.

 An integral part of any social studies classroom is to have a teacher who truly gets the word “social” in social studies.
 This subject area lends itself for open dialogue and respect for each other.
 In order to do this, you have to get students talking starting day one.
 What better way to do this then through a fun game of ball toss.
 Get out a koosh ball, beach ball, or any other soft ball and have students toss it to a classmate.
 The student who receives the ball needs to share his/her name and then one thing about him/herself.
 Then it continues until everyone has had a chance to respond.
 This is a quick and easy way to get the students talking.